Operating system

 Get Raspberry Pi OS

-In order to write the operating system to the external drive, we will use the Raspberry Pi Imager application v1.7+.
+In order to write the operating system to the external drive, we will use the Raspberry Pi Imager application v1.8+.

 • Start the Raspberry Pi Imager

-• Select “CHOOSE OS” > “Raspberry Pi OS (Other)” > “Raspberry Pi OS Lite (64-bit)” to have the relevant image flashed to your drive
+• On the “Operating system” section > Push on “Choose OS” > “Raspberry Pi OS (other)” > Scroll to select “Raspberry Pi OS (Legacy, 64 bit) Lite” and have the relevant image flashed to your drive

 Configure boot options